morgan-nanez/selected_projects/cs194_proj4/README.md

 </tbody>
 </table>

-** **

-After training the data set, I found the the Mean Squared Error on the whole testing data set to be 15.96319
+After training the data set, I found the the mean squared error on the whole testing data set to be 15.96319.

 Here are my results on the testing dataset: